 the beneficiary.
 While the initial claim was pending within the preceding 12-month

 period, it was not pending in the former employee's area of official responsibility;

 i.e., it was never subject to the direct operating authority of the Operations Supervisor

 or his subordinates.
 The 2-year restriction does not apply.

-The situation is the same as example 2, except the former SSA employee
+Example 3: The situation is the same as example 2, except the former SSA employee

 was the District Manager.
 In the case of the District Manager, the initial claim was

 pending in his area of official responsibility within his last year of government

 employment.
 The 2-year restriction applies.
-The District Manager is prohibited from
+SSA prohibits the District Manager from

 representing the beneficiary for a period of 2 years from the date his employment